xasayi/FLAWS/README.md

 ## A. Benchmark

 The benchmark datasets are hosted on Hugging Face.
-Download and unzip them, and place the `FLAWS` folder at the same level as `src`:
+Download and unzip them, and place the `ALL_GEMINI` and `ALL_OPENAI` folders in another folder `data` the same level as `src`:

 - [FLAWS Dataset](https://huggingface.co/datasets/xasayi/FLAWS)